mandober/rust-debrief/tools/rustdoc/command-line-arguments.md

 An argument of "list" will print a list of possible "rustdoc passes", and other arguments will be the name of which passes to run in addition to the defaults.

-For more details on passes, see [the chapter on them](passes.html).
+For more details on passes, see the chapter on them](passes.html).

 See also `--no-defaults`.